Pakistan fans stick by their team despite poor run

 That disappointing result was probably the reason why the fans were a bit quiet as they walked towards Lord’s on Sunday morning ahead of Pakistan’s must-win game against South Africa.

-Perhaps Pakistan’s below-par showing in the World Cup has lowered the morale of the fans.

-“I don’t think so,” said Abrar, who had come from South London to watch the game.
-“We are and will continue to support Pakistan no matter what,” he said.
+“I don’t think so,” said Abrar, who had come from south London to watch the game.
+“We are and will continue supporting Pakistan no matter what,” he said.

 Inside the ground, Pakistani fans were back doing what they do best.
 They created an electric, homelike atmosphere.
 The Old Trafford disappointment against India seemed like a thing of the past.